Hertford Union Canal: Route

-The canal starts at Hertford Union Junction between Mile End Lock and Old Ford Lock on the Regent's Canal.
+The canal starts at Hertford Union Junction between Mile End Lock and Old Ford Lock on the Regent's Canal in Bethnal Green.
 It passes along the north of Bow Wharf, redeveloped in the 1990s with shops and bars, and after Grove Road, passes south of Lakeview Estate, completed in 1958.
 For much of the rest of its route it is bounded on the north by Victoria Park.
 The canal joins the Lee Navigation just above Old Ford Lock.

 Many of the associated locks, bridges and other features around the canal date from the canal's opening in 1830, and are designated listed structures within a scheduled monument.

 Locks

 The locks on this canal have been collectively named Old Ford Three Locks, all lying within the district of Old Ford, but are now individually known as Hertford Union Top, Middle and Bottom locks.
 They are grouped together towards the north-eastern end, and descend approximately 19 ft from the Regent's Canal to the Lee Navigation.
 They are all single manual locks, and the largest craft that can use them have a length of 72 feet and a beam of 14 feet.

 Proceeding west to east, the locks are: